hdu-hh/Covid19_CQSI_Plan/FAQ.md

 - "[back-burning](https://en.wikipedia.org/wiki/Controlled_burn)" is a proven strategy for fighting [wildfires](https://en.wikipedia.org/wiki/Wildfire)
 - certified immunized persons are the most valuable asset there in a pandemic
-- induced infection and quarantined self-immunization is currently the only way increase the number of certified immunized persons
+- induced infection and quarantined self-immunization is currently the only way to increase the number of certified immunized persons

 ## Cured persons already have "proven immunity" in the current system, so what is the point of CQSI?

+- **with CQSI the number of proven immunities would be higher by orders of magnitude**
-- proven-immune persons would get utilized to mimimize uncontrolled spreading
+- proven-immune persons would be employed to mimimize uncontrolled spreading
 - many persons with few symptoms self-immunize outside the health system
-  - in countries with the highest infection rates
+  - but in countries with the highest infection rates
     - they are needed most
-    - testing resource are scarce, so there is no proof of infection and immunization
+    - testing resource are scarce, so there is no proof of infection and immunization for people with light symptoms
-    - with CQSI the number of proven immunities would be higher by orders of magnitude

 ## Aren't vaccinations a much better alternative?